Residential Fence Permits

 - Fence builder (homeowner or contractor name)

-- The maximum height for fences in the rear yard (not located in the historic district) is 8'6".
+- The maximum height for fences in the rear yard is 8'6".

 - The maximum height for fences in the front yard is 48", and the fence must be at least 50% open.

-- Fences enclosing a pool / spa are subject to pool barrier requirements.
+- Fences enclosing a pool / spa are subject to pool barrier requirements and require inspection.

 - You may need to contact your homeowner's association for additional requirements from deed restrictions or covenants.